 - Nerve damage that affects key nerves involved in milk let down, or if spinal vertebrae are misaligned can affect milk production and let down.
 Body work or manual therapy has helped some mothers 8.

 - A premature birth or a placenta not working properly.
 Pregnancy is an important time for mammary gland development.
 If a baby is born prematurely the breasts may or may not have had enough time to fully develop sufficient glandular tissue and similarly if the placenta wasn’t working optimally (placental insufficiency) the breasts may not have fully developed.
 Although this can affect the initial milk supply, with careful management, glandular tissue can continue to develop after the birth.

 - Heavier babies?
-Riordan’s Breastfeeding and Human Lactation, 2015 page 369 cites heavier birth weight of babies born to first time mothers as a risk factor for delayed onset of lactation.
+Riordan’s Breastfeeding and Human Lactation, 2015 page 369 and a 2012 paper9 cite heavier birth weight of babies born to first time mothers as a risk factor for delayed onset of lactation.

 #2 Breastfeeding management

 Separation from baby and a poor start to breastfeeding affects milk coming in because early milk removal in the first hours and days is associated with higher milk supply.
 Breastfeeding or hand expressing in the first hour after birth is especially important 1011.
 Without frequent feeds or good milk removal by hand expressing at this time, milk production begins to shut down.
 See the useful video Successful Breastfeeding Begins Right at Birth by Jane Morton of Stanford University for more information about hand expression in the first hour after birth to stimulate your milk supply.
 Unrelieved engorgement reduces milk production too.

 An imbalance of any of the hormones needed in lactation could affect milk coming in.
 Conditions that can influence lactation include: